bogomirov/glx-dock-dust-theme/README.md

 #Prerequisites

-To achieve the effect intended by the Dust Glx-Dock theme, you will need the following free software and artwork installed and configured:
+To achieve the effect intended by the Dust theme for Glx-Dock, you will need the following free software and artwork installed and configured:

 - *NIX OS with a desktop environment